 While we have almost certainly established our position in the PDU industry, Server Technology remains committed to its mission statement.
 As mentioned in the previous post, we continued to listen and learn from our customers as they continued to face the challenges presented by the ever-changing data center market.
 The new HDOT Cx is an example of that commitment, but its development is best understood in light of the evolution of the HDOT product family.

 When HDOT first came out, it only had the capabilities of a Smart unit, but was gradually improved over its product history.
 With each improvement came success, until it eventually became the most popular and innovative data center PDU on the market.

 Now, it is available in Switched, POPS and with Alternating Phase Outlets, all for the purpose of solving the top data center challenges of power density, capacity planning, and remote power management.

 Here is a description of the evolution of each of these features for the HDOT platform:

 Switched HDOT: allowed users control of the unit on a per-outlet or per-device basis for configuration and control from a remote location.
 This improvement introduced IP network access to the unit, and allowed secure communications information to be easily transmitted to IT professionals over any web browser.
-It measured voltage, power, crest factor, apparent power, power factor, reactance, accumulated power and current along each inlet or infeed of a cabinet power distribution unit (CDU).
+It measured voltage, power, crest factor, apparent power, power factor, reactance, accumulated power and current along each inlet or infeed of a cabinet power distribution unit (PDU).